 What is a Roomba Virtual Wall?

-The Virtual Wall that comes with most Roombas, is a device that creates an invisible barrier, prohibiting your robot to get into the zone while cleaning.
-This a great way to prevent the unit from bumping in your pet´s bowls, or any valuable objects.
+The Virtual Wall that comes with most Roombas, is a device that creates an invisible barrier, prohibiting your robot to get into that zone while cleaning.
+This a great way to prevent the unit from bumping with your pet’s bowls, or any valuable objects.

 Does cleaning the Roomba hits the obstacles?

-Robas are designed with touch sensors in their bumpers that recognized when the robot is near any obstacles.
+Roombas are designed with touch sensors in their bumpers that recognize when the robot is near obstacles.
 At that moment, the sensors will alert the robot and it will change its course, or slow down until barely touching the obstacle.